0xN7y/Sqlexplore/README.md

 # Sqlexplore

-Random helpfull program i created used to explore and edit mysql database
+Helpfull program i created that used to explore and edit mysqldb;

 ![Screenshot](login.png)